Pillow Talk: Why Post-Intimate Chats Boost Intimacy

-While sexual intercourse can create warm and fuzzy feelings for both women and men, it also tends to make men sleepy—at least in the short-term.
-Scientists have recently discovered that parts of men's brains shut off after sex—specifically their prefrontal cortex—which can cause drowsiness.
-Not exactly news to many couples, but apparently that, combined with the release of hormones like prolactin, has a profound sleep-inducing effect for men.
-An orgasm might make a man feel closer to his mate, but it also acts like a very pleasant sleeping pill.
+While intercourse can create warm and fuzzy feelings for both women and men, it also tends to make men sleepy — at least in the short term.
+Scientists have recently discovered that parts of men's brains shut off after intimacy — specifically their prefrontal cortex — which can cause drowsiness.
+It's not exactly news to many couples, but apparently that, combined with the release of hormones like prolactin, has a profound sleep-inducing effect for men.
+Climaxing might make a man feel closer to his mate, but it also acts like a very pleasant sleeping pill.

 What not to say: